LOUISVILLE, Ky. — (WHAS11) -- Louisville Metro is tracking cyclists while also creating an artistic way to get the community involved.

 The city is collaborating with a local artist to do the Move Louisville 2035 initiative.

-The city is asking 100 cyclists to take the road less traveled and they're merging music with riding for this art program.
+The city has asked 100 cyclists to take the road less traveled and they're merging music with riding for this art program.

 You'll notice the music over the Big Four Bridge.
 Typically, when you head over the Big Four Bridge, you'll hear classical tunes.

-The classical music will be replaced July 27 with wind-chime-like sounds from volunteers who are riding around the city.
+The classical music was replaced July 27 with wind-chime-like sounds from volunteers who are riding around the city.

 Artist Todd Smith is the man behind this creation.
 Different factors will affect what the music sounds like, such as air quality and temperature, but each rider will have a unique three-note chord.